Media Center

 Students in grades 3 - 5 visit the Media Center for 30 minutes one time per week, and can check out 2 books every other week.
 This allows students more time to read lengthier and more challenging books, and gives them additional time in Media lessons to complete projects.
 In addition to checking out books, students are engaged in a variety of activities designed to strengthen their research and critical thinking skills.

 We ask that all students return their Media materials the week they are due.
 Students may also renew a book as long as it is not on hold for another student.
 Lost and/or damaged Media materials must be paid for.
 We ask that monetary compensation be provided so that we can re-purchase materials that meet the specific needs of the Media Center.
 Unlike books that can be purchased in stores, the books we purchase usually have a special library binding, which increases the durability (and cost) of the book.
 Students will also periodically bring home an overdue notice so that parents/guardians are aware that a student has overdue or lost items.
+If a book is completely lost or damaged, and a family is not in a situation to pay for the book at that time, the adult can reach out to Ms. Berling to make other arrangements.
+If a book is not returned or paid for, the student will not be able to check out a new book.

 Meet our Media Staff: